 The Best Fitness Clubs in Toronto

-Here's a list of the best fitness clubs (gyms) in Toronto.
+Here are the best fitness clubs in Toronto.

 The best crossfit gyms in Toronto

 The best spinning classes in Toronto

 OK, so this may be an obvious choice.
 But Goodlife wins for sheer numbers, with 20-plus gyms (including several women-only locations) serving thousands of active Torontonians.
 The Liberty Village location, in particular, stands out for its 24/7 opening hours and modern atmosphere.

 The name conjures up a lot of really tan, oiled-up people in tight 'n' bright workout gear.
 But the Toronto locations of the U.S. fitness chain - including their Don Mills "signature club" - have a lot to offer non-perfect human specimens.
 The training staff are motivating, the equipment is brand-new, and their wide class schedule starts up before 6am at some locations.